 I loved the Bassinest but they typically stay put in one spot because of the sturdy base.
 HALO has come out with an updated version that still has the 360° swivel feature but the sleeper can detach to become a portable nest to safely lounge and nap around the house.
 You can find them on the HALO site.

 This cohesive collection from Safety 1st, features a Smart Humidifier, Smart WiFi Baby Monitor, Under Crib Smart Light, Smart Soother, and Dual Smart Outlet.
 Get alerts, monitor your baby and make adjustments on multiple products through your phone.
 They aren't the first brand to pair their tech with an app but I've never seen a nice looking lineup like this all tied into one spot.
-Each piece is sold separately and should be out shortly.
+Each piece is sold separately and can be found on Amazon.

 Kinsa thermometers have always been one of my go-to baby shower gifts and this is more than your average forehead thermometer.
 Take fast, sanitary, non-contact temperature readings on multiple family members, plus get personalized guidance to feel better faster.
 Pair your new contactless thermometer with the free Kinsa app to track symptoms and take action in real-time.
 You can find them on the Kinsa site.